Vtheonly/CS_NOTES/Programming languages/Java/Level 0 Baseics/Course/21 - Random.md

-how to use random

-[[frequent methods  and librarys]]The `java.util.Random` class in Java is commonly used to generate random numbers.
+The `java.util.Random` class in Java is commonly used to generate random numbers.
 Below are some commonly used methods and functions provided by the `Random` class:

 ### 1. Generating Random Integers: